Joey Meneses Player Props: Nationals vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 4.09 team ERA that ranks 12th among all MLB pitching staffs.
+- The Brewers have a 4.08 team ERA that ranks 12th across all MLB pitching staffs.

-- Brewers pitchers combine to surrender 136 total home runs at a rate of 1.3 per game (to rank 25th in the league).
+- Brewers pitchers combine to rank 24th in baseball in home runs given up (136 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.